owid/owid-datasets/datasets/Life expectancy - Riley (2005), Clio Infra (2015), and UN (2019)/README.md

 Data was compiled by Our World in Data based on estimates by James C. Riley, Clio Infra, and the United Nations Population Division.

-For regional- and global-level data pre-1950, we use data from a study by Riley, which draws from over 700 sources to estimate regional and global life expectancy at birth from 1800 to 2001.
+For regional- and global-level data pre-1950, we use data from a study by Riley, which draws from over 700 sources to estimate life expectancy at birth from 1800 to 2001.

 Riley estimated life expectancy before 1800, which he calls "the pre-health transition period".
 "Health transitions began in different countries in different periods, as early as the 1770s in Denmark and as late as the 1970s in some countries of sub-Saharan Africa".
 As such, for the sake of consistency, we have assigned the period before the health transition to the year 1770.
 "The life expectancy values employed are averages of estimates for the period before the beginning of the transitions for countries within that region. ...
 This period has presumably the weakest basis, the largest margin of error, and the simplest method of deriving an estimate."